site-prism/site_prism-all_there/README.md

 This gem is a breakout of the current `SitePrism::Page#all_there?` and `SitePrism::Section#all_there?` methods which already exist.

-At the moment, the gem is currently released as a `0.x` version meaning it is **not** fully API stable.
+The gem is currently released as `1.0` meaning it is version stable.
+A full `site_prism` release that permits the usage of this will be coming shortly!

 ## Usage